JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ## Create a project

 Create the same project as in the [basic KMP tutorial](multiplatform-create-first-app.md):
-Targeting Android and iOS, with the **Do not share UI** option selected for iOS.
+If you already have a project, make sure it targets all platforms you're interested in, with the **Do not share UI** option selected for iOS.

 ## Add dependencies